Finding Purpose in Your Aerial Practice

 • Where do I picture my aerial practice in 1-2 years from now?

-• If you see yourself doing the same exact thing you are doing now, maybe you could imagine something a little more exciting like working on a project or inviting a friend or family member to do aerial with you.
+• If you see yourself doing the same exact thing you are doing now, maybe you could imagine something a little more exciting like working on an aerial project, doing some newer skills, being more flexible, or inviting a friend or family member to do aerial with you.

 • Do I have a positive attitude about my practice?